 Persons resident in third countries like the United Kingdom may enter Germany if they are fully vaccinated (see “What rules apply for fully vaccinated people?”) or if they are serving in an important role or there is an urgent need to travel (see “What constitutes an urgent need to travel?”).

 A person is deemed resident in a country if they have either their domicile or their habitual residence there.
 A place constitutes a “domicile” if, in particular, you have spent the last 6 months there.

-Travellers must present a negative Covid-19 test, proof of having recovered from the virus, or proof of vaccination before entering the country.
-The test must have been taken no more than 48 hours (PCR test 72 hours) before arrival in Germany.
+Travellers must present proof of vaccination, proof of having recovered from the virus, or a negative Covid-19 test before entering the country.
+The test must have been taken no more than 48 hours before arrival in Germany.
+The basis for calculating the 48-hour period is the time of arrival in Germany.
+In the case of entry using a carrier and where testing comprised a nucleic acid test (e.g. PCR), then the actual time or scheduled time of carrier departure is taken as the basis.
 PCR, LAMP, TMA and antigen tests are all accepted.
 Antigen tests must meet certain quality standards.
 More details can be found here.